Award: Foreign Born Scientists and Engineers in the Workforce (FBSE)

 Project Title: Creating a New Data Infrastructure for Foreign-Born Scientist and Engineers: Data, Analysis and Use

-Project Performers: Coleridge Initiative, Kentucky Center for Statistics (KYSTATS), Heldrich Center for Workforce Development, Rutgers University; Arkansas Department for Transportation and Shared Services, Division of Information Systems- ARDATA
+Project Partners: Kentucky Center for Statistics (KYSTATS), Heldrich Center for Workforce Development, Rutgers University; Arkansas Department for Transportation and Shared Services, Division of Information Systems- ARDATA

 Award Amount: $1,000,000

-Objective: The objective of this project is to establish the foundations of a national data infrastructure to address unanswered questions about foreign-born scientists and engineers in the United States, beginning with estimating the economic return on investment on U.S. training of Foreign-Born Scientists and Engineers (FBSEs).
-The project will establish the feasibility of constructing a linked data infrastructure.
-Administrative data from three states on educational enrollments and completions with detailed instructional program codes will be linked to individual and firm level employment data.
-A baseline return on investment will be estimated.
+Objective: This project aimed to establish the foundations of a national data infrastructure to address unanswered questions about foreign-born scientists and engineers (FBSE) in the U.S., beginning with estimating the economic return on investment on U.S. training of FBSEs.
+The project assessed the feasibility of constructing a linked data infrastructure.
+Administrative data from three states on educational enrollments and completions with detailed instructional program codes were linked to individual and firm level employment data, and a baseline return on investment was estimated.

 Period of Performance: April 2022 – June 2023